Library Building Returns to Phase One: Vestibule Lending Only.

 We have been experiencing trouble with the village's new phone system and calls are often choppy or hard to hear (it's not you - it's us!).
 Please bear with us as we work out these issues!

-[Please note: The library continues to base its policies on recommendations from doctors, including the county health department and the CDC, as well as--but not limited to--the adherence to any government guidelines.
+The library continues to base its policies on recommendations from doctors, including the state and county health departments and the CDC, as well as--but not limited to--the adherence to any government guidelines.
 As the library serves a high-risk population, patrons may expect the library's policies to respond to its own particular situation.
-We ask for your cooperation as this moment is new to all of us.]
+We ask for your cooperation as this moment is new to all of us.